 For information on the comprehensive benefits package offered by the University visit:

-Application review will begin in mid-June 2020.
+Application review will begin in mid-late June 2020.
 The position will be open until filled.

 Conviction History Background

 This is a designated position requiring fingerprinting and a background check due to the nature of the job responsibilities.
 Berkeley does hire people with conviction histories and reviews information received in the context of the job responsibilities.
 The University reserves the right to make employment contingent upon successful completion of the background check.